 Students register for 4 hours credit per semester for two 50-minute private lessons per week.
 Requirements include attendance at master classes arranged by the instructor, a student recital performance each semester, a final examination performance for a faculty jury at the end of each semester, and attendance at student recitals and other designated events.
 During the junior year of study, the student presents a Junior Recital consisting of a 20-minute to 30-minute performance.
 During the senior year of study, the student presents a Senior Recital consisting of a performance of 40 to 60 minutes.
-Junior and Senior Recitals must be approved by a faculty committee appointed by the Head of the Department of Music.
-This faculty committee will hear the entire proposed recital no more than 3 weeks before the performance date in a formal recital hearing and will approve or disapprove the public performance.
+Junior and Senior Recitals must be approved by a faculty committee formed by the applied instructor.
+This faculty committee will hear the entire proposed recital no more than 7 to 14 daysbefore the performance.
 If memorization is required for the recital, the hearing must also be memorized.
 Normally, only students who are pursuing a Bachelor of Music Degree with a major in music performance may enroll in Major Applied level courses.
 Exceptions must be approved by the Head of the Department.